azizfatimaimran2-cpu/BIO410-Final-Project/README.md

 ## Methods
 -The sequencing reads came from Next Gen Seq.
 The raw sequencing reads are in the .fq files
-- Assembled the sequence using MEGAHIT which are found in the folder
+- Assembled the sequence using MEGAHIT, which is found in the folder final.contig.fa
 - Aligned the sequence using a package DECIPHER
 - Then, created a phylogenetic tree using the ML method in the R package DECIPHER
 - For each source of data, state which files/folders in the repository correspond to those data (fro exampe the reads are in blank [some folder],  and the raw sequencing reads are in ________ [some folder (this is the one named with your name)]